Page loading ... Please wait.

 Printer Friendly Page

-Cookies come in so many shapes and sizes.
-Take these Peanut Blossoms; a peanut butter cookie with a Hershey's Chocolate Kiss sitting so happily on top.
-Some say these cookies resemble little hats and, in fact, Maida Heatter's tells us in her book "Maida Heatter's Cookies" that this recipe is an "old American recipe that is sometimes called Sombreros".
+Peanut Blossom Cookies are a peanut butter cookie with a Hershey's Chocolate Kiss sitting happily on top.
+Some say these cookies resemble little hats and, in fact, Maida Heatter tells us in her excellent book "Maida Heatter's Cookies" that this recipe is an "old American recipe that is sometimes called Sombreros".

-Peanut Blossoms couldn't be more American; combining two of our favorites; peanut butter and Hershey's Kisses.
-Both have been with us since the early 1900s but how they exactly came together in this cookie, we do not know.
+Peanut Blossoms couldn't be more American; combining two of our favorites; peanut butter and Hershey's Chocolate Kisses.
+Both have been with us since the early 1900s, but we don't know exactly how they came together in this cookie.
 The theory is that the recipe must have been invented by home economists in the Hershey's Test Kitchen.
-I did try to confirm this by going to Hershey's website, but while they do have a recipe for Peanut Blossoms, they give no clue as to their origin.
-While I was on their website I did find some interesting facts about Hershey's Kisses.
-These individually foil wrapped, bite sized chocolate Kisses were invented in 1907 and Hershey's tells us that "while it's not known exactly how KISSES got their name, it is a popular theory that the candy was named for the sound or motion of the chocolate being deposited during the manufacturing process".
-Today Hershey's makes 80 million Kisses each day and besides Milk Chocolate Kisses, there are Kisses with Almonds, Hugs Chocolates (used here), Kisses filled with Caramel, Kisses filled with Peanut Butter, and even Kisses filled with Chocolate Truffle.
-The unwrapped Kisses are placed on top of the peanut butter cookies immediately after baking.
-Be sure to press the Kiss gently into each cookie until you see the cookie start to crack.
-That way the Kiss will stand upright.
-These are great anytime of the year and I do not know who enjoys them more, kids or adults.
+Hershey's Kisses are individually foil wrapped, bite sized chocolates, and they were invented in 1907.
+Hershey's tells us that "while it's not known exactly how KISSES got their name, it is a popular theory that the candy was named for the sound or motion of the chocolate being deposited during the manufacturing process".

-Roll the batter into 1 inch (2.54) round balls.
-Place the granulated white sugar in a shallow bowl and roll each ball in the sugar.
-Place on the prepared baking sheet, spacing about 2 inches (5 cm) apart.
+Form the batter into round balls using about 1 tablespoon (20 grams) of batter (I use a cookie scoop).
+Place the balls on the prepared baking sheet, spacing about 2 inches (5 cm) apart.

-Bake the cookies for about 8 - 10 minutes, or until the cookies are lightly browned.
-Immediately upon removing the cookies from the oven, place a chocolate Kiss in the center of each cookie, pressing down until the cookie just starts to crack.
+Bake the cookies for about 10 to 12 minutes, or until the cookies are just set around the edges (they will still be soft).
+Rotate your baking sheet front to back about halfway through baking.
+Immediately upon removing the cookies from the oven, place an unwrapped Chocolate Kiss into the center of each cookie, pressing down gently until the cookie just starts to crack.
 Cool completely on a wire rack.

 Peanut Blossom Cookies: